andre-larsson/inpca403/README.md

 ## Installation

-Install the requirements, and then this package with the following commands:
+Install the requirements and the inpca403 package with

 ```bash
 pip install -r requirements.txt
 pip install -e .
 ```

+from the root directory of the repository.

 ## Usage